Join B&Q Club today for 10% off thousands of products! Already a member? Don't forget to enter your Club card number at checkout. Hurry, ends Monday!

-When choosing a paint brush or roller, consider the type of job you want to do and the paint you'll be using.
-There's also bristle type to think about if you're using a paint brush, or the material your roller is made of.
-Foam-based rollers, for example, make it easier to paint certain surfaces.
+When starting a home painting project, no matter how big or small, it’s important to consider the tools you’re going to use.
+When choosing a paint brush or roller, consider the type of job you want to do and the paint you’ll be using.
+There are also several bristle types that you’ll need to think about if you’re using a paint brush, or the material the roller is made of.

 |Brush width||Ideal for|